How do I form a corporation in Oregon?

 Trademark Registration

 The Oregon Secretary of State also has trademark registration.
-Even though it is only valid in Oregon, it can still help protect your business.
+Even though it’s only valid in Oregon, it can still help protect your business.
 You can check to see if your desired trademark is available or if you’re infringing on someone’s trademark using this website.

 To register a trademark in Oregon, you will need to complete the Trade and Service Marks Registration form.
 The processing fee is $50.
 You will need to mail your application to the address listed above.

 Next, you’ll want to appoint directors to your corporation.
-The directors make up the board of directors, which direct and oversee business affairs for the corporation.
+The directors make up the board of directors, which directs and oversees the corporation’s business affairs.
 It’s important to have a board of directors because they are needed to approve any major corporate actions.
 Officers, hired or appointed by the directors, manage the business on a more daily basis.
-In some cases, an owner/founder of the corporation may double as a director or officer.
+In some cases, an owner/founder of the corporation may double as a director and officer.

 In Oregon, a corporation must have at least one individual on the board of directors.
 However, the number of directors can be specified in the corporation’s Articles of Incorporation or bylaws if you choose to have more.